Anomalisa 2015 MA15+

 Anomalisa boldly uses stop-motion animation to explore a searching tale of the human condition.

 Jaded inspirational speaker Michael Stone lives a routine existence.
-Numbed by a misanthropic malaise, his social interactions have become monotonous — each person he meets seeming indistinguishable from the last.
+Numbed by a misanthropic malaise, his social interactions have become monotonous with each person he meets seeming indistinguishable from the last.
 That is, until he encounters Lisa.
 In Michael’s eyes, Lisa is unique, possessing a distinct quality that brings joy and excitement to his otherwise humdrum life.
-To him, she is an anomaly — an 'Anomalisa'.
+To him, she is an anomaly, an 'Anomalisa'.

 Originally written by Charlie Kaufman as an audio play exploring Fregoli syndrome — a psychological condition in which a person believes everyone is the same individual in disguise — the script was later adapted into a screenplay and ultimately realised as a stop-motion animation.